AdobeDocs/experience-manager-65.en/help/mobile/aem-mobile-gdpr-compliance.md

 Please contact Adobe Customer Care to initiate a GDPR request.

-Here’s an example of the inputs and resulting outputs of a Digital Publishing Suite GDPR request:
+Here's an example of the inputs and resulting outputs of a Digital Publishing Suite GDPR request:

 #### Inputs: {#inputs}